CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 ### Plugin Support Resources

 Having access to dependable support is key to effective plugin maintenance.
-The Capacitor ecosystem provides several helpful resources:
+The React Native ecosystem provides several helpful resources:

-> "The Capacitor GitHub Discussions community, with over 8,000 members, serves as the primary hub for plugin maintenance support and troubleshooting." [\[5\]](https://capacitorjs.com/docs/plugins)
+> "The React Native GitHub Discussions community, with over 8,000 members, serves as the primary hub for plugin maintenance support and troubleshooting." [\[5\]](https://capacitorjs.com/docs/plugins)

 For teams using tools like CodePushGo for live updates, additional features include: